What Is a Partition Action and When Is It Necessary?

 1. Partition in Kind

 Partition in kind involves physically dividing the property among co-owners.
 This approach is often preferred when the property can be divided fairly without diminishing its value.
-For instance, if co-owners own a large parcel of land, it may be possible to split it into smaller plots.
+For instance, if co-owners share a bank account, it can be divided.
+It is very rare that real property can be the subject of partition in kind.
+If parties, for example, own a large parcel vacant land, it may be possible to split it into smaller plots.

 2. Partition by Sale

 In situations where partition in kind is not feasible or desirable, partition by sale may be the preferred option.
-This process involves selling the property and distributing the proceeds among co-owners based on their ownership interests.
+This process involves selling the property and distributing the proceeds among co-owners based on their ownership interests and taking in account any reimbursements that one party may be entitled to from another party.

 Partition by sale is common in cases where the property cannot be divided without losing significant value or where co-owners cannot agree on its management.

 At the Law Offices of Sherry Anne Lear, we are dedicated to guiding our clients through the intricacies of real estate law and helping them achieve fair and equitable resolutions.
 We’re proud to serve Torrance, California, and the surrounding areas.
-Call today.
+Contact us today to schedule a free phone consultation.